Estimated Recovery Chances

 How do recovery chances work in Disk Drill?

 So how does this work?
 After it finds a potentially recoverable file during a scan, Disk Drill checks whether the files’ contents are intact and were not overwritten with any unrelated data.
-Files like this receive the top level of recovery chances (i.e. labeled green, the chances are High).
+Files like this receive the top level of recovery chances (i.e. labeled with a gray-filled star, the chances are High).
 In case Disk Drill detects the file content has been altered in some way, the app applies deep analysis to such a file to evaluate its integrity and assign the appropriate estimate to it.

 This algorithm is enabled by default.